ManuelaAndreaBeyer/StressResilienceinBrainNetworks/README.md

 # my idea(s)

-the brain as a recurrent system
+the __brain as a recurrent system__
+discuss using CNN, RNN, ResNet (leaning mechanisms) discuss LSTM and other things mentioned last year in LaTeX

 focus on (start) architectutes and changes under stress INPUT -> connection weights are set randomly -> Neurons (biologically meaningful) -> weights, decoding ->Outputs